Implications from ${B\to K^*\ell^+\ell^-}$ observables using $3 \text{fb}^{-1}$ of LHCb data: Conclusion

-In conclusion, we have used the $3\invfb$ of \lhcb data to determine some hadronic parameters governing the decay $B\to \kstar \ell^+\ell^-$ assuming contributions from SM alone.
-We obtain the values of the form factors $V(q^2)$, $A_1(q^2)$ and $A_{12}(q^2)$ that are used to describe the matrix element $\braket{\kstar}{\bar{s}\gamma^{\mu}P_L b}{B}$ directly from data.
-Very significant deviations are seen for the form factors $V$ and $A_1$ especially in the regions $q^2<2.5~\gev^2$ and $q^2>6~\gev^2$.
-We emphasize that the determination of the form factors is unaffected by resonances and non-factorizable contributions due to charm loops, since such effects are absorbed into $\widetilde{C}_9^\lambda(q^2)$ and our analysis is independent of it's estimate.
 Further, a relation between form factors expected to hold in the large $q^2$ region as long as non-factorizable charm loop contributions are negligible, seems to fail.
 Finally, the relation between observables also indicates some deviations in the same regions where the form factors were found to disagree.
 The forward-backward asymmetry $\AFB$ deviates in the $q^2>11~\gev^2$ region, where as $A_4$ differs in the region $q^2\le 0.98~\gev^2$.
-As the systematic error arises from the experimental measurements of observables in terms of binned dilepton invariant mass are accounted, the discrepancies observed would be hard to accommodate by possible corrections to theoretical estimates.
+As the systematic error arises from the experimental measurements of observables in terms of binned dilepton invariant mass are accounted, the magnitude of discrepancies observed would be hard to accommodate either as systematics from long distance resonance contributions or possible corrections to theoretical estimates.
+All these features can be understood if there are other unaccounted for operators contributing to the decay mode.
 In view of this, we speculate that these deviations are likely to be a signature of physics beyond SM.

-We are indebted to Tom Browder and thank him for several suggestions and discussions.
+\acknowledgments We are indebted to Tom Browder and thank him for several suggestions and discussions.
 We also thank J. Martin Camalich, Hai-Yang Cheng, N. G Deshpande, Jim Libby and Arjun Menon for discussions.
 R.S. thanks Hai-Yang Cheng and Institute of Physics, Academia Sinica, Taipei, Taiwan for hospitality during final stages of manuscript preparation.